-You need to confirm that you will attend your appointment by telephoning us on: ☎ 0141 301 7800 (Monday - Friday, 8:30am - 5pm)
+You need to confirm that you will attend your appointment by telephoning us on: 0141 301 7800 (Monday - Friday, 8:30am - 5:00pm)

-If you use the voicemail service, please leave your full name and contact telephone number so we can call you back.
+Voicemail is available out of hours, however please leave your full name and contact telephone number so we can call you back.
 We will ask you a few questions prior to your scan.